Entropy of Lyapunov maximizing measures of $SL(2,\mathbb{R})$ typical cocycles: Introduction

 In this paper, we would like to study ergodic optimization in a non-commutative setting where {\it matrix cocycles} are a well-known example of a noncommutative system.
 In the {\it ergodic optimization of Lyapunov exponents}, the quantities we want to maximize are the associated Lyapunov exponents of matrix cocycles.
 We would like to investigate the low complexity phenomena mentioned above in the matrix cocycle case.
 For 2-dime\-n\-sional one-step cocycles, Bochi and Rams \cite{BR} showed that Lyapunov-maximizing measures have zero entropy.
 Their sufficient conditions for zero entropy are domination and existence of strictly invariant families of cones satisfying a non-overlapping condition, which is open, but not a typical assumption.
 Jenkinson and Pollicott \cite{JP} also investigated the zero entropy of Lyapunov maximizing measures under the almost same assumption, but their techniques are different.
 Bousch and Mairesse \cite{BMa} showed that the maximizing products are not always periodic, thus disproving the so-called \textit{Finiteness Conjecture}.
 Their examples are difficult to construct, and are broadly believed to be rare.
 The complexity of the matter already appears in the simple setting one-step cocycles.
 Indeed, such sets appear in the literature both as finiteness counterexamples \cite{BTV, HMST, O}.

-In this paper, we deal with $GL(2,\R)$ one-step cocycles.
+In this paper, we deal with $SL(2,\R)$ one-step cocycles.
 The smaller size of this body of research on the entropy of Lyapunov optimization measures can perhaps be explained by the fact that the behavior of the Lyapunov exponents of matrix cocycles is much more complicated than the behavior of Birkhoff averages.
-The goal of the paper is to show that the entropy of Lyapunov maximizing measures is zero under pinching, twisting and existence of strictly invariant families of cones satisfying a non-overlapping conditions on the \textit{Mather set}.
+Inspired by \cite{BR}, we show that the entropy of Lyapunov maximizing measures is zero for typical cocycles under some assumptions on the Mather set.

 This should be also contrasted with the situation typically found in the {\it thermodynamic formalism} of ergodic theory, in which the measures picked out by variational principles tend to have wide support.
-Ergodic optimization may be seen as the {\it zero-temperature} limit of thermodynamic formalism; see \cite{Moh20a}.
+Ergodic optimization may be seen as the {\it zero-temperature} limit of thermodynamic formalism; see \cite{Bremont, CH-zerotem10, Jenkinson-MU, Morris-zero, Moh20a}.